basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 ## riak-admin status

-`[[riak-admin status|riak-admin Command Line#status]]` is a subcommand of the `riak-admin` command that is included with every installation of Riak.
+`[[riak-admin status|riak-admin Command Line#status]]` is a subcommand of the `riak-admin` interface that is included with every installation of Riak.
 The `status` subcommand provides data related to the current operating status for a node.
 The output of `riak-admin status` is categorized and detailed below.